 - Warning customers of possible problems is a major delighter and usually strengthens sales.

-An Example Of a Good and a Bad Customer Onboarding Experience
+An Example of a Totally Bad Experience with a Customer Onboarding Process

 A friend of mine recently had two sump pumps installed in his basement as a first step in a major six- month home renovation.